 The SMC Foundation started the program as “a way to fill the enormous gap that exists between our students and their access to food,” said SMC Dean of Institutional Advancement Lizzy Moore, who serves as the foundation’s president.
 “Our goal is to feed 3,000 students each week with seven meals delivered to their homes so they — and everyone else — can stay safe!”

-To identify students in need, the SMC Foundation has collaborated with SMC’s Emeritus Program for older adults, and the college’s special programs, including the Latino Center, Black Collegians, Veterans Resource Center, Guardian Scholars, and many more.
+To identify students in need, the SMC Foundation has collaborated with SMC’s Emeritus Program for older adults, and the college’s special programs, including the Latino Center, Black Collegians, Veterans Success Center, Guardian Scholars, and many more.
 Based on a recently conducted survey of students enrolled at SMC, but not in one of these programs, there are hundreds more who need the assistance.

 “Word is getting out and we are saying ‘yes!’ to every student who needs support!” said Moore.
 To the best of her knowledge, no other college or an associated foundation is undertaking a food security campaign of this dimension.